danitcodes/tic-tac-toe/README.md

 ## Stretch Goals

 - Implement more CSS/CSS objects
-- Handle when there is a draw between players.
 - Display the location for each move in the format (col, row) in the move history list.
 - Bold the currently selected item in the move list.
 - Rewrite Board to use two loops to make the squares instead of hardcoding them.